 Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+Note that the targets are continuing until the end of the three year plan (2024).

 Previous Objectives